hayden-fr/ComfyUI-Model-Manager/README.md

   - &#9744; Frequently used (ascending/decending)
 - &#9744; `or` vs `and` type of keyword search (currently `and`)

-### Settings

-- &#9744; Add `settings.yaml` and add file to `.gitignore`.
-- &#9744; Exclude hidden folders with a `.` prefix.
-- &#9744; Include a optional string to always add to searches.
-- &#9744; Enable optional checksum to detect if a model is already downloaded.
-- &#9744; Enable/Disable add and copy buttons.
-- &#9744; Allow user to drag width of sidebar or height of bottom bar and remember it.
-- &#9744; Hide/Show model extension.
-- &#9744; Optionally remove embedding extension.
-- &#9744; Strict model drag on node widget textbox.

-### Model info window/panel (server load/send on demand)

-- &#9744; Info icon `ⓘ` button to view.
-- &#9744; Optional (re)download `📥︎` model info from the internet and cache the text file locally. (requires checksum?)
-- &#9744; Delete model with warning popup.

 ### Image preview

 - &#9744; Support multiple preview images. (swipe?)